Data protection information

 Collection and processing of personal data

-(1) We collect and process the following data when a SEPA mandate is issued:
+(1) We collect and process the following data when issuing a SEPA mandate:

-• Address (place of residence, postcode, street, house number)
+- Address (place of residence, postal code, street, house number)

 (2) The data is processed on the contractual basis of a SEPA direct debit mandate issued in accordance with Article 6(1)(a) GDPR.